top of page

 1. Avoid prenatal vitamins containing calcium carbonate or tricalcium phosphate; instead, look for those that use glycinate, malate, or MCHA, as these are better absorbed and will be easier on the digestive system.

-1. Keep in mind that calcium is very bulky and takes up a lot of space, so you will not be able to get 100% of the daily value in a prenatal capsule.
+1. Keep in mind that calcium is very bulky and takes up a lot of space, so you will not be able to get 100% of the daily value in prenatal vitamin supplements.

 15. Iron

-1. A good prenatal should have at least 15 mg of iron per serving.
-Look for glycinate or bisglycinate, as these are easier on the stomach and less likely to cause constipation.
-In addition, a fully reacted bisglycinate form of iron will not interfere with the absorption of other minerals in the prenatal vitamin, like other forms of iron, such as ferrous sulfate, will.
+1. A good prenatal should have at least fifteen milligrams of iron per serving.
+Look for fully-reacted glycinate or bisglycinate forms, as these are easier on the stomach and are much less likely to cause constipation.
+In addition, a fully reacted bisglycinate form of iron will not interfere with the absorption of other minerals in the prenatal vitamin, unlike other forms of iron, such as ferrous sulfate.
+Unfortunately, a lot of products claim to contain fully-reacted forms of iron, but in often only have partially reacted forms.
 A prenatal with multiple pill servings will be better as you can split the dosage up during the day, increasing absorption and reducing stomach upset.

 16. Magnesium

-1. Avoid prenatal vitamins that use 100% oxide (occasionally, a company will sometimes use a small amount of oxide, less than five percent, to make it easy on the stomach, but the rest is a good form) or carbonate forms.
+1. Avoid prenatal vitamins that use 100% oxide (occasionally, a company may use a small amount of oxide, less than five percent, to make them easier on the stomach, but the rest is in a good form) or carbonate forms.
 Instead, look for forms such as glycinate or bisglycinate, as these will be better absorbed and be easier on the stomach and digestive system.

 1. Keep in mind that magnesium is very bulky and takes up a lot of space, so you will not be able to get 100% of the daily value in a prenatal capsule.